-Footage chain is one of our best-selling items and is available in a huge variety of styles.
+Jewelry chain is one of our best-selling categories and options are available in a huge variety of styles.
 Here are some tips on how to finish the ends of footage chain.
 This article outlines attaching a jump ring to finished chain, how to use a heat sink for soldering delicate chain, attaching a tab end to footage chain, how to solder the attachment loop on a clasp and how to attach a tube end to chain.
 The images of the chain in this blog have either been factory finished or finished in our in-house studio.

 Soldering a jump ring to a tiny chain: Small linked chain, such as the .7mm box chain (1) and the 1.2mm cable chain (2) shown above, are too small to allow a jump ring to thread through the links.
 Don’t be discouraged though, adding a jump ring is very easy.